The gist: Most introverts face these five challenges on the journey to build their leadership skills. Each one can be overcome with a unique approach.

 Here are few examples:

 - Doubt you’re smart enough?
 Read books or take a course to boost your knowledge.
-Great places to look include sites like Coursera and EdX where you can find hundreds of open online university courses.
+Riskology offers a number of leadership training courses specifically for introverts.

 - Lack social confidence?
-Learn how to improve your social skills so you can build stronger connections.
+Learn how to improve your social skills so you can build stronger connections and grow your career.

 - Feel like everything you do is doomed to fail?
 Choose something small you’re likely to succeed in and grow from there.
 For example, if you want to become a professional writer, start by writing guest articles for small publications that have low competition and a style like yours.
 After you’ve been published a few times, you’ll have the confidence and experience to try for bigger platforms.

 You get the point.
 Your goal is to act on your sources of self-doubt so that they no longer control you.
 That’s what the pros do.

 Leadership Challenge #2: Becoming Perceived as a Leader

 Today, you rarely hear about Zuckerberg’s days as an awkward leader.
 What changed?
 How did he go from fumbling through interviews to being one of the most influential leaders in the tech world?

 With his reputation in dire need of repair after the D8 interview, Zuckerberg turned to the one person he knew could give him honest and valuable social advice, Sheryl Sandberg.

 Unlike Zuckerberg, Sandberg is charismatic, extroverted, and excels at many of the socially oriented leadership responsibilities Zuckerberg struggles with.

 Following the conference, she watched the interview with him, noting things he did well and areas he could improve.
 As someone naturally good with social cues, Sandberg gave him pointers he wouldn’t think of on his own.